 - The patient in not a smoker

-Dental implants work well for most patients, however if they’re not in your future, our doctors are happy to discuss other replacement options with you.
+Dental implants work well for most patients, however if they’re not in your future, we are happy to discuss other replacement options with you.
 Don’t let missing teeth hold you back from living the life you deserve any longer!
 Contact our office today to learn more about your options.